-HCD allocated and subrecipient agencies expended \$1,298,035.02 in CDBG funds to meet the ESG match requirement as part of the Child Care Council's Homeless Services Program ESG administrative service agreement, SEARCH Homeless Services Outreach activities, Catholic Charities Rapid Rehousing/Homelessness Prevention activities, and Covenant House of Texas Shelter Operations.
-In addition, HCD allocated \$66,005.00 of HOPWA funds to partially meet the ESG match requirement as part of the Coalition for the Homeless' HMIS administration.
-TDHCA HHSP funds in the amount of \$687,117.70 and \$91,509.65 of local TIRZ funds were also used to help subrecipient agencies meet their ESG match requirement.
-The ESG subcontracted agencies were required to provide \$141,320.56 in cash and/or in-kind contributions for ESG match.
+HCD allocated \$500,000 in CDBG funds to meet the ESG match requirement as part of the Child Care Council and Coalition for the Homeless ESG administrative services contracts.
+CDBG funds in the amount of \$500,000 were used to help subcontracted agencies meet their ESG match requirement.
+The ESG subcontracted agencies were required to provide ESG match in cash and/or in-kind contributions.
 In-kind contributions were detailed in each subcontractor's budget.
-The in-kind contributions included, but were not limited to, staff salaries, professional fees, contract services, rent, direct assistance to clients, office space, and utilities.
-Additionally, ESG-CV funds were not subject to match requirements; so, ESG-CV subcontracted agencies were not required to provide match dollars because there were no match requirements for ESG-CV funding.
+The in-kind contributions included, but were not limited to, staff salaries, professional fees, contract services, food, childcare, rent, direct assistance to clients, space, and utilities.
+Additionally, ESG-CV funds were not subject to match requirements, so ESG-CV subcontracted agencies were not required to provide match dollars because there were no match requirements for ESG-CV funding.